-Theorem 24.
-Let $\mathcal{T}$ be Horn-SHIQ TBox, and let I be an instance.
-Then, deciding whether $\mathcal{T}$ is MFA w.r.t.
-I is in PSPACE, and deciding whether $\mathcal{T}$ is universally MFA is PSPACE-hard.
+Theorem 26.
+Let T be Horn-SHIQ TBox, and let I be an instance.
+Then, deciding whether T is MFA w.r.t.
+I is in PSPACE, and deciding whether T is universally MFA is PSPACE-hard.

-Finally, MSA provides us with a tractable condition for Horn-SHIQ rules.
-Intuitively, all rules in MSA(T)have a bounded number of variables and all predicates in MSA(T) are of bounded arity, which eliminates all sources of intractability in datalog reasoning.
+Finally, MSA provides us with a tractable condition for Horn- $\mathcal{SHIQ}$ rules.
+Intuitively, all rules in MSA( $\mathcal{T}$ ) have a bounded number of variables and all predicates in MSA( $\mathcal{T}$ ) are of bounded arity, which eliminates all sources of intractability in datalog reasoning.
+This result also holds for singularised rules.

-Theorem 25.
-Let $\mathcal{T}$ be Horn-SHIQ TBox, and let I be an instance.
-Then, deciding whether $\mathcal{T}$ is MSA w.r.t.
-I is in PTIME, and deciding whether $\mathcal{T}$ is universally MSA is PTIME-hard.
+Theorem 27.
+Let T be Horn-SHIQ TBox, and let I be an instance.
+Then, deciding whether T is MSA w.r.t.
+I is in PTIME, and deciding whether T is universally MSA is PTIME-hard.